hazebam/cv/index.md

 -
 - Creation of Plots and animations of time-series data to display in an engaging and informative way

 ### __Project Management__

 - I have held a part time job alongide my studies, showing my ability to manage my time effectively and prioritise tasks,

 ### __Cooperation__

 - My MSc project is part of a wider research project, and discussing my findings and issues has been a key part of my learning
 -
-- To discuss parts of my project, which was in a data poor area, I took the initiave to reach out to international researchers to find data discussed in their work, or discuss their findings.
+- Discussions with international researchers to access data used in their publications, or to discuss their findings.
 -
-- Whilst coupling the two models, collaboration with the teams behind each model was incredibly useful to understand how they worked.
+- Collaboration with the developers of glacier models
 -
 - Being part of departmental seminars has given key understanding of research as a career, and the importance of sharing ideas and working collaboratively
 -
 - Departmental coffee meetings have allowed me to talk to a wide variety of people and opened opportunities that would not have been available otherwise

 ## Funding
 - Sheffield Postgraduate Scholarship - £10,000
 - Fieldtrip Scholarship: £2000